remmertjack/Clustering-Ball-Players-1/README.md

 Power-Hitters.
 Then 7, 8, and 9, tend to be the pitcher in the NL non-COVID season or your more Platoon and Defensive players or someone who is very fast.
 Two is too simplistic, whereas three types of hitters are something that we see every day.
-And Huckabay, I am sorry, but I disagree with you on 26.
-Maybe there once were 26 different types of hitters, but over time with teams focusing on analytics, many types of hitters have fallen out of favor.
+Latly, maybe there once was 26 different types of hitters, but over time with teams focusing on analytics, many types of hitters have fallen out of favor.
+Also, Huckabay did argue there were 26 different aging curves, he did not specify if they were hitting aging curves.
 Therefore, we have Power-Hitters, Table-Setters, and Platoon Hitters in the game today.

 ### In the Future…